Guide to Ramadan, the Sultan of Months & Shawwal

 “Decorate your Eid with Takbir (Allahu akbar), Tahmid (Alhamdulillah), Tahlil (Lailahaillallah), Tasbih (Subhanallah) and Charity.”

-Here are the following Recommended Practices for this day:
+Here are the Recommended Practices for this day:

 Additional Practises as taught by Shaykh Abdul Qadir Jilaniق: